SocAIty/FastTaskAPI/README.md

     return "my_awesome_prediction"
 ```
 What will happen now is:
 - The method will return a "Job" object instead of the result, including a job id.
+This json is send back to the client.
-- By calling the endpoint with predict?job_id=... or the "status" endpoint you can get the result / status of the job.
+- By calling the status endpoint with status?job_id=... one gets the result / status of the job.

 Note: in case of "runpod", "serverless" this is not necessary, as the job mechanism is handled by runpod deployment.